Design Codification

 The systematic codification of design represents a lean approach to avoiding unwanted deviations from guidelines, as it minimizes (or even eliminates) the need for strict governance processes.

 An effective design system will make our design and development successes repeatable and transferable.
 The systematic codification of design represents a lean approach to avoiding unwanted deviations from guidelines, as it minimizes (or even eliminates) the need for strict governance processes.
-Through collective code ownership (as outlined in Win Friends, not Battles
+Through collective code ownership (as outlined in ) and continuous optimization (as outlined in and ), a codified component repository matures with each project and interaction.

 Digital products are composed of software code, and by embracing code as a building material, we unlock several powerful concepts and mechanisms related to the computational processing of digital media: